-Not a yogi?
-Try paced breathing — controlled breathing designed to lower your heart rate.
-Or listen to a CD designed to help you relax and ease into a more meditative state.
+Meditation involves focusing your mind to pay attention only to what's happening right now, this moment.
+If you're not sure about meditation, try paced breathing — controlled breathing designed to lower your heart rate.
+Or listen to a CD designed to help you relax and ease into a more mindful state.

 Get a massage

 Massage therapy has been widely used as a complementary and alternative treatment for fibromyalgia.
 Most of the studies have found that massage therapy significantly improves pain, anxiety and depression in people with fibromyalgia.